Banging Toolbox

 If you need to drill to a specific depth, place a piece of tape to mark off the proper woodworkers on your bit.

-4. Pilot holes for driving screws should have larger diameter.
+4. Pilot holes for driving screws should have a larger diameter.

 If you are using screws to secure the top board, make your pilot holes slightly larger than the screw’s diameter.

-5. Pilot holes for driving nails must have smaller diameter.
+5. Pilot holes for driving nails must have smaller diameters.

 Drilling pilot holes can help you avoid splitting or cracking a top board.
 If you will be driving nails into the workpiece, drill a hole that is slightly smaller than the nail’s diameter.